George XII of Georgia: Crisis of Succession

-Following his accession, George XII was forced to sign a decree recognizing his half-brother Iulon as heir to the throne, a decision made by the king to avoid a civil war in a kingdom stuck between the Russian Empire and a hostile Persia.
+Following his accession, George XII was forced to sign a decree recognising his half-brother Iulon as heir to the throne, a decision made by the king to avoid a civil war in a kingdom stuck between the Russian Empire and a hostile Persia.
 However, he hoped to nullify the decree in favor of his oldest son David, at the time in Russia's military service, a plan quickly discovered by Queen Dowager Darejan and her sons.

 The family conflict went deeper than a dynastic dispute.
 At the core of the disagreement was George XII's foreign policy, a continuation of his father's largely pro-Russian policy.
-The royal court was divided in two camps - those supporting the king's orientation and those fearing Russian imperialism.
+The royal court was divided in two camps – those supporting the king's orientation and those fearing Russian imperialism.
 The latter were led by Prince Alexander Bagrationi.
 King George's decision to send Prince George Avalishvili to Saint Petersburg as a special envoy to assist Ambassador Garsevan Chavchavadze to launch negotiations with Emperor Paul I over a renewal of the Treaty of Georgievsk worsened the situation at home, as it became evident Avalishvili was sent to secure the recognition of David as Crown Prince by Russia.